NatureProductions/register-and-login/README.md

 <h1>LOGIN FORM</h1>

 <h2>Description</h2>
-In this project i created a simple Login form using JAVA Jframes in NetBeans.
-I want show my abilities to connect any Java programm to the database.
-So if the user is not registered, the is a signup option for registration. if the user is registered or found in the database he/she will be able to login.
+In this project I created a simple Login form using JAVA Jframes in NetBeans.
+I want show my abilities to connect any Java programm to the database.I can do more than this project, this is just a simple demonstrait the conectivity of java and database.
+And also show  So if the user is not registered, the is a signup option for registration. if the user is registered or found in the database he/she will be able to login.
 <br />

 <h2>Languages and Utilities Used</h2>
 - <b>JAVA</b>
 - <b>MySQL</b>

 <h2>Application Used</h2>
 -	<b>NetBeans</b> (21H2)

 <h2>Program walk-through:</h2>

 <p align=”center”>

-This is the login Form: <br/>
+This is the login Form, User have to input user name and password.
+If Username password is not in the database an error will show up telling the user to register first.<br/>

 ![image](https://github.com/user-attachments/assets/e6c1cd64-eb08-43f0-90cc-f6789cfbb939)